storyprotocol/documentation/docs/Developers/tutorials/how-to-register-ip-on-story.md

 In this step, instead of minting an NFT and then registering it separately (2 different transactions), we will use the [📦 SPG](doc:spg) to combine them into one transaction call for convenience.

-First, in a separate script, you must create a new SPG NFT collection.
+First, in a separate file `createSpgNftCollection.ts`, you must create a new SPG NFT collection.
 You can do this with the SDK (view a working example [here](https://github.com/storyprotocol/typescript-tutorial/blob/main/scripts/utils/createSpgNftCollection.ts)):

 > ❓ Why do we have to do this?
 >